stachyris/Owlet_Phylogeny/README.md

-# [Pri-print/Under Review]Re-assessing the phylogenetic status and evolutionary relationship of Forest Owlet [Athene blewitti (Hume 1873)] using genomic data
+# [Accepted for Publication in IBIS]Re-assessing the phylogenetic status and evolutionary relationship of Forest Owlet [Athene blewitti (Hume 1873)] using genomic data

 ABSTRACT